turingschool/front-end-curriculum/projects/module-1/tic-tac-toe-solo.md

 * **4:**

-  - CSS is DRY, utilizing existing classes/rules to cut down on repetitive styles.
+  - CSS is DRY, utilizing classes/rules to cut down on repetitive styles.
   - Microinteractions such as hover states and animations have been thoughtfully added to improve the user experience.
   - Design is responsive across small, medium and large breakpoints.

 * **3:**

-  - Developer makes attempts to write DRY CSS by having at least 1 example of using a class to apply a styling rule block to multiple elements.
+  - CSS includes several examples of using a class to apply a styling rule block to multiple elements.
   - The design of the page is cohesive and ensures an intuitive user experience.
 Any user could navigate the application without any guidance from the developer.

 * **2:**

-  - CSS contains several instances of repetitive code, showing no real attempt to make code DRY.
+  - Developer makes attempts to write DRY CSS by having at least 1 example of using a class to apply a styling rule block to multiple elements.
   - The design of the page does not match the overall layout provided in the comp.

 * **1:**